 3. Snakes & Ladders

 This ancient Indian game can be a fun way to teach young children how to deal with disappointments and surprises in life.
+This is also an exciting game that can be used for speech and language development.

 How to Play